cedar-policy/cedar-docs/docs/collections/_schema/json-schema.md

 ## NameSpace {#schema-namespace}

-A [namespace](../overview/terminology.html#term-namespaces) declaration identifies and defines a scope for all entity types and actions declared within it.
-The namespace is a string that uses double colons \(`::`\) as separators between its elements, which must be identifiers.
-A namespace can be empty (i.e., the empty string).

-{: .important }
->The namespace name must be normalized and cannot include any embedded whitespace, such as spaces, newlines, control characters, or comments.

 A namespace declaration contains a comma-separated list of JSON objects within braces `{ }`.
 The following is an example of a namespace declaration:

 A namespace declaration must contain two child elements, and may contain a third, appearing in any order: